kevscon/ds-understanding/README.md

-This is a repository for practicing conceptual understanding of machine learning algorithms.
+This is a repository for practicing conceptual understanding and practical application of machine learning algorithms.